rezaadi0105/ps4_autoLL/README.md

 * al-azif - parts and information grabbed from his sdk, aswell as from his ftp server
 * horror - for the notification popup and ftp server payloads
 * everyone else who shared their knowledge with the community
+* and the excellent [blog post](https://memorycorruption.net/posts/rce-lua-factorio/) where most of the ideas of lua primitives are taken from